 Samba Laranja (Brazilian Ensemble)

-Rehearsals for Samba Laranja begin on Tuesday, August 30, and continue every Tuesday and Thursday from 5-6:20 p.m.
-Contact Professor Joshua Dekaney, email@example.com, for more information.
+Rehearsals for Samba Laranja begin on September 1 and continue every Tuesday and Thursday from 5-6:20 p.m.
+Contact Professor Elisa Dekaney, email@example.com, or Professor Joshua Dekaney, firstname.lastname@example.org, for more information.

 This ensemble meets Tuesdays from 5-6:20 p.m.
 Contact Professor Diane Hunger, email@example.com, for more information.

-Please contact Professor Jill Coggiola at email@example.com for more information on string chamber ensembles.
+Please contact Professor Terry King at firstname.lastname@example.org for more information on mixed chamber ensembles.